 - Bone spurs caused by osteoarthritis

-Because the intervertebral foramina are relatively isolated within the spinal column, many of the typical conservative treatment methods used for back and neck pain – including exercise, stretching and physical therapy – might not be as effective.
+Because the intervertebral foramina are relatively isolated within the spinal column, many of the typical conservative treatment methods used for neck and back pain – including exercise, stretching and physical therapy – might not be as effective.
 Pain medication and epidural steroidal injections might produce better results.
-However, if chronic pain persists after several weeks of conservative treatment, contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure performed using endoscopic technology may be able to help you rediscover your life without back and neck pain.
+However, if chronic pain persists after several weeks of conservative treatment, contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure performed using advanced technology may be able to help you find relief from neck and back pain.